huggingface/diffusers/docs/source/en/tutorials/autopipeline.md

 ## Use multiple pipelines

-For some workflows or if you're loading many pipelines, it is more memory-efficient to reuse the same components from a checkpoint instead of reloading them which can consume additional memory.
+For some workflows or if you're loading many pipelines, it is more memory-efficient to reuse the same components from a checkpoint instead of reloading them which would unnecessarily consume additional memory.
 For example, if you're using a checkpoint for text-to-image and you want to use it again for image-to-image, use the [`~AutoPipelineForImage2Image.from_pipe`] method.
-This method creates a new pipeline from the components of a previously loaded pipeline.
+This method creates a new pipeline from the components of a previously loaded pipeline at no additional memory cost.

 The [`~AutoPipelineForImage2Image.from_pipe`] method detects the original pipeline class and maps it to the new pipeline class corresponding to the task you want to do.
 For example, if you load a `"stable-diffusion"` class pipeline for text-to-image: